TheresaLui/SelfHelpContent_v2/articles/compute-classiccompute-generic/compute-virtualmachineplannedm-scaleset.md

 	articleId="49955c3a-0bc9-41a9-8520-8c6fbe81b4cb"
 />

-# Planned Maintenance/general questions or issues
+# Planned Maintenance in virtual machine scale sets

 **I don't see any indication of planned maintenance in the portal, PowerShell, or CLI.**<br>

-Information about planned maintenance is provided only during a planned maintenance wave.
-For Azure Virtual Machine Scale Sets (VMSS), the planned maintenance performs updates that improves the host infrastructure for the VMs.
-You are notified only if one or more instances of the VMs in your scale set requires a reboot.<br>

-Maintenance is performed primarily on the hosting environment.
-The maintenance affects the individual VM instances only when upgrading and decommissioning hardware.<br>

-If you haven't received any notifications, it could be that the maintenance wave has completed or is scheduled for a later time.<br>

-If a reboot is not required, Azure uses in-place migration to pause the VM while the host is updated.
-Maintenance operations are applied across fault domains.
-Progress is stopped if any warning health signals are received.<br>

-If a reboot is required, you'll receive a notification that shows when the maintenance is planned.
-You are given a time window when you can start the maintenance at a time that works best for you.<br>
+Azure conducts planned maintenance on virtual machine scale sets.
+To maintain the host infrastructure, Azure uses in-place migration to apply the updates across fault domains.
+VMs in the scale sets are paused while their hosts are updated.
+No notifications are sent for these operations.<br>

+To maintain the VMs within the scale sets, planned maintenance is scheduled in waves.
+A wave starts with a notification to a subscription owner and co-owners.
+This notification defines a schedule with two time windows:

-If you are considering performing self-service maintenance, be aware that it might not be available for all your VMs and is also not recommended for deployments that use availability sets.
-See [Planned maintenance notifications for virtual machine scale sets](https://docs.microsoft.com/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-maintenance-notifications#view-virtual-machine-scale-sets-that-are-affected-by-maintenance-in-the-portal) for information on about these considerations and the following:<br>
+- Self-service window.
+This time period is when you can proactively start self-service maintenance.
+Self-service maintenance might not be available for all your VMs, and is also not recommended for VMs in availability sets.
+- Scheduled maintenance window.
+After the self-service window ends, Azure schedules a time in this window to apply the required maintenance to your VM (provided the work has not been already performed by self-service).<br>

+If you don't see notifications, it could due to of the following reasons:

+- The maintenance wave is finished.
+- The maintenance wav has not started.
+- The VM is hosted on an updated server.
+- The VM is deployed to a region where planned maintenance was already scheduled.<br>

+For more information, see [Planned maintenance notifications for virtual machine scale sets](https://docs.microsoft.com/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-maintenance-notifications#view-virtual-machine-scale-sets-that-are-affected-by-maintenance-in-the-portal) which includes the following:

+- Accessing notifications and alerts about planned maintenance in the Azure Portal.
+- Schedules for planned maintenance and self-service windows.
-- Determining which VM Scale Sets are affected by the planned maintenance
+- Determining the VM scale sets that are affected by the planned maintenance.
-- Starting the planned maintenance
+- How to use self-sevice maintenance and guidelines for using it.
-- Checking the maintenance status using PowerShell or the Azure CLI<br>
+- Determining maintenance status using PowerShell or the Azure CLI.

-**What are the different possible values for my VMSS during planned maintenance?**<br>

-The maintenance status information provides the following data:

-- The beginning and end times of the planned maintenance scheduled for  your VMs.
-- The beginning and end of the maintenance self-service window when you can initiate maintenance on your VMs.
-- The result of the last attempt to initiate maintenance on a VM.<br>
+- Frequently asked questions.<br>

 ## **Recommended documents**